-Web Application Architecture Explained With Designing a Real-World Service
+Web Application Architecture Explained With a Real-World Example

 This article takes a deep dive into web application architecture with designing a real-world use case.
 If you have zero knowledge on the domain, after going through this article, you’ll have a fundamental understanding of the components involved in the web application architecture and how we build web applications fitting those components together like LEGO blocks.

 So, without further ado, let’s jump right into it.

 Here is a generic architectural diagram of a web application that you’ll find in most of the applications running online today.

 - The user interface component

 You’ll find these components in most of the applications running online today on the web.
 Now we can further add more components to this architecture, such as the load balancer, CDN, cache, etc.

 Every component in the architecture has a specific role.
 We will get into that, but let’s begin with the fundamental components of the application architecture.

 The interaction between the client (user interface) and the backend server involves a lot of technologies, such as AJAX, AJAX Long polling, HTML5 Event Source, Server-sent Events, Web Sockets, Streaming over HTTP, and more.